Cookie Policy

 • Invasion of Poland, September 1939

 Prompt AI to provide students with a list of what Chamberlain knew at each step (military strength, public opinion, alliances, and Hitler’s demands).
-Using answers to these questions—and carefully fact-checking—students then generate arguments for and against appeasement, defending their decisions in a class discussion.
+Using these lists—and carefully fact-checking—students then generate arguments for and against appeasement, defending their decisions in a class discussion.

 Why this is genius: By stepping into the shoes of a historical actor, students practice historical empathy.
 AI supports their research, but students must determine what evidence mattered most at the time.